Alaska Micro Wedding with Glacier Views by Boat

-Couples often look at blogs of real weddings for ideas of how something might look and to get an idea of the planner's style.
+Couples often look at blogs of real Alaska weddings for ideas of how their micro-wedding might look and to get an idea of the planner's style.
 Some planners have a specific style and all of their weddings look very branded.

 OUR WEDDINGS REPRESENT OUR CLIENT'S STYLE.

-This wedding was this couple's style.
+This Alaska micro-wedding was this couple's style.
 It might not be your style.
-You can have a sunset glacier cruise micro wedding that looks completely different and personalized to you and your tastes.
+You can have a sunset glacier cruise micro-wedding in Alaska that looks completely different and personalized to you and your tastes.
 Our design process discovers and fleshes out our client's specific style and interests so that it represents them.

 Emily called me and hired me about two years ahead.
 Her family had a history of destination weddings with lots of activities over multiple days.
 They had a lot of amazing memories from these family events and wanted the same for her.

-All the guests stayed close to each other in several vacation rentals in Girdwood.
+All the guests stayed close to each other in several vacation rentals in Girdwood, Alaska.
 They went to the Girdwood Brewing Company one night, spent a day taking a train tour out to a remote spot and hiking and another day they went to the Alaska Conservation Center.